mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 5. Add / Remove users based on event

 ## Tools
-I have decided to use some basic tools / technologies to implement the basic POC.
 1. CKEditor 4
 2. Plain & Simple Javascript
 3. Node.js & Express